This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Matching gift software gives donors and event participants direct access to a comprehensive matching gift database that houses information on thousands of companies and their corporate giving programs.

-With a matching gift tool like 360MatchPro by Double the Donation, donors can search for their company using a straightforward search tool, which can be easily embedded right on your website.
-The search tool will then populate with all of the information on their employer’s matching gift program.
-It’s easy to understand and use and will lead to even more successful match requests.
+With a matching gift tool like 360MatchPro by Double the Donation, donors can search for their companies using a straightforward search tool, which can be easily embedded right on your website.
+The search tool will then populate with all of the information on their employers’ matching gift programs.
+It’s easy to use and will lead to even more successful match requests.

 Find more matching gift revenue beyond your corporate sponsorship with Double the Donation!